Aged-related Macular Degeneration (ARMD).

 Macular Degeneration.

-In the United States alone, a new case is diagnosed every three minutes,
+good company.
+In the United States alone, a new case is diagnosed every

 -